Milwaukee Brewers: History

 On September 29, they tied with the Cubs for first place in the National League Central, with a record of 95–67; at the end of the day on September 30, the Cubs and Brewers were still tied.
 This tie was broken on October 1, when the Brewers defeated the Cubs 3–1 in the NL Central tiebreaker to improve to 96–67 and win the division by one game.
 They went on to defeat the Colorado Rockies 3–0 to win the NLDS, but in the following NLCS, they lost out to the Los Angeles Dodgers in 7 games.

-In 2019, the Brewers returned to the postseason and made an appearance in the National League Wild Card Game, where they were defeated by the eventual World Series champion Washington Nationals 4–3.
+In 2019, the Brewers returned to the postseason, where they were defeated in the National League Wild Card Game, 4-3, by the eventual World Series champion Washington Nationals.

 In 2020, the club made the postseason for a third consecutive year, making the expanded Playoffs as the 8th seed losing both games to the eventual champion Dodgers.

 In 2021, Giannis Antetokounmpo became a minority owner of the Brewers.

-In 2021, the Brewers clinched the NL Central title with a 95-67 record.
+In 2021, the Brewers clinched the NL Central title with a 95–67 record.
 However, they lost to the eventual World Series champions Atlanta Braves in 4 games in the NLDS.